 Annotation Meaning

-The state of the statedraw attention to particular part of candidate's response draw attention to particular part of candidate's response
+~ draw attention to particular part of candidate's response

-No. no benefit of doubt
+no benefit of doubt

-R reject
+reject

-✓ correct response
+V correct response

 2 draw attention to particular part of candidate's response

-A information omitted
+information omitted

 Subject-specific Marking Instructions

 - a.
 If a candidate alters his/her response, examiners should accept the alteration. - b.
 Crossed out answers should be considered only if no other response has been made.
 When marking crossed out responses, accept correct answers which are clear and unambiguous.